MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 The table presented above shows that the medium company size “M” covers 90% of the entries.
-In regards to `work_setting`, the most popular still is `"In-person"` covering 61% of the total, followed by `Remote` with 36.7%.
-Overall, the combination (subgroup) `"M" AND In-person` has 5.314 rows, covering 56.8% of the total.
+In regards to `work_setting`, the most popular still is `'In-person'` covering 61% of the total, followed by `'Remote'` with 36.7%.
+Overall, the combination (subgroup) `'M' AND 'In-person'` has 5.314 rows, covering 56.8% of the total.

 # 7 Analysis and Visuals